Put simply, off-page SEO is any optimization work you do away from your website.

 Link building is the backbone of off-page SEO.
 Focus on getting high-quality backlinks from reputable websites.

-Use guest posting, shareable content, and HARO services to attract backlinks.
+Use guest posting, shareable content, and digital PR services to attract backlinks.

 You can also use broken link building tactics.

 Identify broken links on relevant websites in your niche and offer your content as a replacement.
 Helping the website owner identify and fix the broken link can increase the chances of them accepting your link request.